system shell

 10 ** 2 * 3.14

-In the last example, syshell treats $r ** 2 * 3.14 as command arguments; you can use parens to compute it as an expression:
+In the last example, syshell treats $r ** 2 * 3.14 as command arguments; use parens to compute it as an expression:

 >> print ($r ** 2 * 3.14)